Patient’s Rebuttal to RA Pain Catastrophizing Claims

 - RA patients tend to minimize their pain when speaking with non-RA patients often in order to save face and avoid being seen as exaggerating since RA pain is so severe.

-- RA and all chronic pain can cause depression, probably with organic and psychosocial origins.
+- RA and all lasting pain can cause depression, probably with organic and psychosocial origins.

 What I’m not saying: